Folexy13/alertmfb_test/README.md

 To deploy the project, follow these steps:

-1. Make sure the environment variables are properly set for production, especially `DATABASE_URL`, `JWT_SECRET`, and `JWT_REFRESH_SECRET`. example of how the env file is structured can be found in .env.sample file
+1. Make sure the environment variables are properly set for production, especially `DATABASE_URL`, `JWT_SECRET`, and `JWT_REFRESH_SECRET`etc. other environment variables can be found in the .env.sample file
 2. Build the project:

 ```bash